Bairdy999/elastic-data-mesh/README.md

   - Create a mesh data view named `mesh-data-set` that has an index pattern of `cluster*:local-data-set` See [using data views with cross cluster search](https://www.elastic.co/docs/explore-analyze/find-and-organize/data-views#management-cross-cluster-search) for more information on this
   - Use data view `mesh-data-set` anywhere a data view is normally used to explore searching across all clusters in the data mesh against the ingested data
 - Configure the generated API key for use so that role-based access to data in the cluster is enforced.
 The API keys have a default index pattern of `mesh*` configured to restrict search to that pattern
+- Setup external access to each cluster in the data mesh to allow access to Kibana and to ingest data into each cluster.
+There are several mechanisms for doing this, one example using NGINX can be found at [AWS implementation](Implementations/AWS)